DevOpsBootcamp/website/source/08_security_auth.rst

 .. figure:: static/xkcd_1121.png
     :align: center

-Authentication: Are they who they say they are?
+:Authentication: Are they who they say they are?

-Authorization: Are they allowed access here?
+:Authorization: Are they allowed access here?

 * Authentication requires proof of identity
 * Authorization requires authentication, plus permission from an authority